DevExpress/devextreme-documentation/api-reference/10 UI Components/Widget/1 Configuration/onContentReady.md

 ---
 ---
 ##### shortDescription
-A function that is executed when the UI component's content is ready and each time the content is changed.
+A function that is executed when the UI component's content is ready.

 ##### param(e): Object
 Information about the event.